ms9778/launchlist/README.md

 Testing of your application helps to ensure that your application runs properly under realistic device and network conditions, while gathering suggestions on improvements and bugs.
 Google Play provides secure means to do that in its **Developer Console**, but for a feedback mechanism, you'll need to consider integrating it yourself or using Google Forums.

-The key to a successful beta test is finding the people to with the right knowledge that are committed to the product and still being able to motnitor their every move.
+The key to a successful beta test is finding the people to with the right knowledge that are committed to the product and still being able to monitor their every move.
 Google offers a beta testing tool for getting as much feedback as possible, but you can consider different platforms, like TestFlight, Crashyltics Beta, HockeyApp with different analytic features.

 ###Links
 * https://www.quora.com/What-are-some-strategies-for-beta-testing-an-app-that-will-be-paid-when-released